Arafly/Mern_Stack/Mernstack.md

 This tutorial is broadly divided into 4 major categories

-1. Setting up the Backend
+1. Initiating up the Backend
-2. Setting up MongoDB
+2. Installing MongoDB
 3. Hacking together the Frontend
 4. Tying everything together